jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05c.md

 Adam therefore was the first Signator.
 And it cannot be denyed, that also from the Hebrew tongue true and proper names doe flow, and are put upon every thing according to its nature, and condition.

 The nature of the Hebrew tongue.
-For what names are put upon them from the Hebrew tongue, doe with the same labour signifie their vertue, power, and property.
+For what names are put upon them from the Hebrew tongue, doe with the same labour signifie their virtue, power, and property.

 So when wee say, this is a Hog, a Horse, a Cow, a Beare, a Dog, a Fox, a Sheep.